slamora/brackets-wiki/SplitView-Architecture-Notes.md

    +-> Problems (jsLint) Panel (subview of of mustache-rendered dom node `#problems-panel`) Managed by CodeInspection.js

-Various services create, show and manipulate these panels by rendering some HTML using Mustache and adding to the dom by calling `PanelManager.createBottomPanel()` which wraps the DOM element and inserts it into the DOM.
+Various services create, show and manipulate these panels by rendering some HTML using Mustache and adding to the dom by calling `PanelManager.createBottomPanel()` which wraps the HTML snippet and inserts it into the DOM.

 `EditorManager` Manages the creation and destruction of an editor for a document.
     +-> `Editor` Wraps the code mirror instance, code mirror options and provides a high level api this is basically the view attached to `#editor-holder`